 You can have a budget category for electricity, groceries, Netflix, date nights, tithe, savings, etc. Literally ANYTHING you want to put money towards, you will include in your budget as a category.
-Also, these budget categories are called “expenses.”
+In your budget, these budget categories are called “expenses.”
 You may feel weird calling your savings account an “expense” in your budget, but think of it as an allocation of your income.

-You have finished creating your budgeting when your budgeting income equals your budgeted expenses.
-Another way to think of a zero-based budget is all of your income minus all of your expenses equals zero.
+You have finished creating your budget when your budgeted income equals your budgeted expenses.
+Another way to think of a zero-based budget is Income – Expenses = 0.

 Zero-Based Budget Example

 Let’s look at the example budget I made to illustrate how it works:

 Under Income, I entered one paycheck of $2000 (It’s possible to have multiple income categories as well.).

 Under Expenses, I allocated the income to expense categories until the expenses equaled $2000.
 This results in an extremely detailed budget that doesn’t leave anything for guessing.
 I even listed what I might spend on a hair cut.